sbt/sbt-start-script/README.md

     libraryDependencies <<= (libraryDependencies, sbtVersion) { (deps, version) =>
       deps :+ ("com.typesafe.startscript" %% "xsbt-start-script-plugin" % "0.2.0" extra("sbtversion" -> version))
     }

+With SBT 0.11.x, you can use this simpler code:

+    resolvers += Classpaths.typesafeResolver

+    addSbtPlugin("com.typesafe.startscript" % "xsbt-start-script-plugin" % "0.2.1-SNAPSHOT")

 You can place that code in `~/.sbt/plugins/build.sbt` to install the plugin globally, or in YOURPROJECT/project/plugins/build.sbt to